magic-research/PLLaVA/README.md

 ## Overview
 Welcome to PLLAVA!

 The primary purpose of this repository is to support research and the development of prototype models.
 It is designed to facilitate ease of experimentation and enable a clear overview of results.
-Please note that this section is currently undergoing development and reconstruction.
+Please note that this repo is currently undergoing development and reconstruction.

 It's important to mention that we have not optimized the response speed of the application or the frontend logic.
 Our goal is to maintain simplicity, clarity, and ease of development, making it accessible for both researchers and students.
 If you have suggestions or want to enhance the application's performance, please feel free to contact us or contribute to the project.